bixlabs/authentication/README.md

 ```
 * You should see the output of the CRUD in your console.

-## How to make build of a main.go file and run it.
+## How to make build of a main.go file and run it on Linux.

 ```bash
 $ make build